How to Make Peppermint Tea with Fresh Peppermint Leaves

 Ingredients

-• Fresh peppermint leaves – For the best flavor, harvest only the top 5-8 inches of the peppermint plants.
+• Fresh peppermint leaves – For the best taste, harvest only the top 5-8 inches of the peppermint plants.

-• Honey – Use raw honey for the best flavor and nutrition.
+• Honey – Use raw honey for the richest flavor and additional nutrition.

 Step-By-Step Instructions